leonitakosumi/Leonita_Kosumi/README.md

-// A simple website using HTML5, CSS3 and SASS.
+// This is a simple website builded with HTML5, CSS3 and SASS.